 Interviewers sent emails via supervisors to project management staff whenever a response did not fit a category and/or when they perceived a problem with a question.
-The staff would provide guidance as to how to enter an accurate response or brought concerns to the CHIS team.
+The staff would provide guidance as to how to enter an accurate response or discussed concerns with the CHIS team.

 Problem sheets were also used for quality control.
-When interviewers or team leaders encountered a problem in conducting or monitoring an interview, they completed a CATI problem sheet.
-These sheets were reviewed by a triage team leader and forwarded to the appropriate staff member for resolution.
+When interviewers or team leaders encountered a problem in conducting or monitoring an interview, they completed a CATI problem sheet and submitted it through the SSRS portal.
+These sheets were reviewed by a triage team leader and forwarded to the appropriate staff members including SSRS CHIS project managers and the CATI programmer if necessary for resolution.
 Any problems that suggested a change to the questionnaire were discussed with the UCLA project director.